(SPAIN and CIVIL WAR – continued)

 The United States remained neutral, as did Britain and the Popular Front government in France.
-Members of Britain's government looked with disdain upon the chaos that had accompanied the Popular Front coming to power in Spain, and to them the Popular Front appeared to be a stepping stone toward a Bolshevik style revolution.
-Franco, moreover, maintained good relations with the British government, assuring it that he would make no territorial agreements with Italy or Germany and that he would leave Britain secure in holding its navy base at Gibraltar.
+Members of Britain's government looked with disdain upon the chaos that had accompanied the Popular Front coming to power in Spain.
+They viewed Spain's Popular Front as stepping stone toward a Bolshevik-style revolution.
+Franco, moreover, maintained good relations with Britain's government, assuring it that he would make no territorial agreements with Italy or Germany and that he would leave Britain secure in holding its navy base at Gibraltar.
 The British government believed that a regime under Franco would be more stable than one under Spain's Leftists.

 Churchill agreed with his government's neutrality toward Spain, and he favored France remaining neutral, stating that if France sided with Spain's Popular Front it would be a godsend to the pro-Germans in France.
 The Popular Front government in France feared that if it gave more help to the government in Spain, the civil war there might spill into France.
 France supplying Spain's government with aircraft created a strong protest from the British government, and France refrained from any additional help to Spain's government.

 On November 6, 1939, Franco's forces captured Madrid, forcing the government to flee to Valencia (war map), at the middle of Spain's Mediterranean coastline.
 Franco believed that a slow and thorough victory was the best means of ridding Spain of socialism, anarchism, communism, liberal democracy and Free Masonry.
-He hoped that those Leftists not killed in the war would be forced into exile and that enemies remaining in Spain after the war would be too traumatized and weak to offer opposition to his regime.
+He hoped that those Leftists not killed in the war would be forced into exile and that enemies remaining in Spain after the war would be too traumatized and too weak to offer opposition to his regime.

 The forces under Franco committed atrocities, but so too did the forces fighting for the Popular Front.
 It is no longer disputed that by the end of 1936 between seven and ten thousand members of the Catholic clergy met violent deaths.
 This included hundreds of nuns and over a dozen bishops. note42